arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 - Lots of people are familiar with git and GitHub – not so much with mercurial and Bitbucket.
 I feel I’m missing out on bug reports and patches because people simply can’t be bothered sending them on an unfamiliar platform.
+At least one person "forked" my project by converting the hg repo to git and uploading it to GitHub.

 - A number of tools only work with git, and either don’t want to implement mercurial support or sometimes even removed it.
-This is broken and stupid, but it is what it is.

-One important reason I’ve held out with mercurial and Bitbucket for as long as I did is because I feel having something to choose is good and don’t like monopolies.
-In a monopoly sooner or later things tend to stagnate, the world of open source is not an exception (look at SourceForge, subversion, Apache, gcc, etc.).
+One important reason I’ve held out with mercurial and Bitbucket for as long as I did is because I feel having something to choose is good and don’t like monocultures.
+In a monoculture sooner or later things tend to stagnate, the world of open source is not an exception (look at SourceForge, subversion, Apache, gcc, etc.).

-For a while I hoped that mercurial and git would *both* exist as common version control systems, but this doesn’t seem to be happening anytime soon, and I’ve grown tired of spending the increasing ‘mercurial penalty’.
+For a while I hoped that mercurial and git would *both* exist as common version control systems, but this doesn’t seem to be happening anytime soon and I’ve grown tired of spending the increasing ‘mercurial penalty’.
 As mentioned above, I’d rather spend as little time as possible on these sort of logistics, and simply by using mercurial instead of git I (and others) have to spend more time